 element with your code needs to have type="module"

-Note that you don't need to name the import jsep
+Note that you don't need to name the import jsep, you can name it anything you want.

 E.g. this works just as well: